NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 	rmmovl %esi, (%ecx)	# ...and store it to dst
 ```

-`(%ebx)` is increased by 1 at the end of every loop, therefore, it can't be read until the addition in the previous is completed.
+`(%ebx)` is increased by 4 at the end of every loop, therefore, it can't be read until the addition on the previous loop is completed.
 So is the `(%ecx)`.
-There are data dependencies between loops; there is a critical path.
-As it hinted in the question, we may use loop unrolling to improve performance.
+There are data dependencies between loops; it is a critical path.
+As it hinted in the question, we may use loop unrolling to improve the performance.

 2.2.3) The following four instructions check whether the value of each element in `src` is positive or not.
 If it is negative, jump to `Npos` to execute.